-Steady progress has been made in normalising a culture of flex, with new managers receiving targeting training on making flex work within their teams and we have incorporated a mandatory flex e-learning module into our onboarding experience for all employees.
-We have seen a significant increase in the number of part time roles in REA from 76 in FY18 to 113 in FY19.
-The number of staff on formal flexible work arrangements has also increased from 3.6% in FY18 to 6% in FY19.
-In our most recent engagement survey, 83% of REA Group employees indicated they felt genuinely supported to make use of flexible work arrangements.
+Working flexibly continues to be an essential element of an inclusive work environment.
+To support our employees to deliver upon their commitments in a way that works for them, we have continued to encourage a culture of flex.
+Steady progress has been made in normalising this since the introduction of our formalized flex policy, with new managers and employees completing a mandatory flex e-learning module.
+We have seen continued growth in the number of part time roles in REA from 113 in FY19 to 124 in FY20.
+The number of staff on formal flexible work arrangements has remained steady shifting up from 6.0% in FY19 to 7% in FY20.
+In our most recent engagement survey, 86% of REA Group employees indicated they felt genuinely supported to make use of flexible work arrangements.